Pyzyryab/OpenCV-Clang-Windows/README.md

     pacman -S mingw-w64-clang-x86_64-llvm-libs
     ```

-### Now let's gonna power our **Clang** installation with some nice to have tools.
+### Now let's gonna power our **Clang** installation with some nice to have tools

-- **Clang Analyzer**: Clang is a compiler front end for the C, C++, and Objective-C programming languages.
-It is part of the LLVM (Low-Level Virtual Machine) project and aims to provide a fast, efficient, and versatile compiler infrastructure.
-Clang is known for its emphasis on providing helpful diagnostics and its modular architecture.
+- **Clang Analyzer**: The Clang Static Analyzer is a source code analysis tool that finds bugs in C, C++, and Objective-C programs.
-This one isn't required for run this project.
+This one isn't required for run this project, but is always nice to have static analysis tools.

     ```bash
     pacman -S mingw-w64-clang-x86_64-clang-analyzer